 Great White Sharks in the San Francisco Bay

 Maybe its Shark Week but a recent tweeting at Pier 39 San Francisco has been raising questions about the identification of a local shark.
 The shark in question was sighted swimming in the Bay and has been tweeted as a Great White Shark.
-In a film we produced for the Aquarium of the Bay, City of the Shark we discuss white sharks in the Bay and again in our new production Swim for Sharks.
+In a film we produced for the Aquarium of the Bay in 2015, City of the Shark we discuss white sharks in the Bay and again in our new production Swim for Sharks.
 Great White Sharks do indeed visit the Bay. (henceforth called white sharks- because as Dr. John McCosker observes, they need no superlatives) Stanford’s Tagging of Pacific Predators (TOPP) have recorded four individual tagged adult white sharks inside the San Francisco Bay in 2010, with one shark returning the following year.
 The tags send out a signal that is recorded on receivers located around the Bay to detect salmon, sturgeon and other tagged fish such as sharks who happen to swim past.
 The white sharks in question stayed around the front of the Bay and exited without significant duration.
-Dolphin club swimmers frequently ask about sharks and with good reason since we swim these waters year round.
+Dolphin Club swimmers frequently ask about sharks and with good reason since we swim these waters year round.
 Although we share these waters with the occasional white shark, there are many other species that are far more common.

 The shark in question is far more likely to be a Salmon shark, (Lamna ditropis).
 Adult salmon sharks resemble juvenile white sharks and are frequently mistaken for white sharks.